 The Joint Admissions Programs allow students to be jointly enrolled at Piedmont Technical College and Lander University or Newberry College.
 The Parallel Advisement Program with USC-Aiken allows students to receive parallel advisement from advisors at USC-Aiken while completing their associate's degrees at Piedmont Technical College.
 Students in these programs must meet Piedmont's admission requirements and the transfer requirements of the senior institutions.
 These programs allow students to complete twoyear associate's degrees at Piedmont and transfer smoothly to Lander University, Newberry College or USC-Aiken to obtain baccalaureate degrees.
-The main benefits of these programs include one admission fee (Piedmont's), free transcripts from Piedmont to the senior institution, coordinated advisement between Piedmont and the senior institutions, opportunities to take courses at the senior institutions while enrolled at Piedmont and other institutionally-coordinated opportunities.
-Students wishing to enroll in one of these Joint Admissions Programs should inform their academic advisors upon admission to Piedmont or contact Piedmont's Transfer Coordinator.
+The main benefits of these programs include one admission fee (Piedmont's), free transcripts from Piedmont to the senior institution, coordinated advisement between Piedmont and the senior institutions and other institutionally-coordinated opportunities.
+Students wishing to enroll in one of these Joint Admissions Programs should inform their academic advisors upon admission to Piedmont or contact Piedmont's transfer coordinator.
 Financial aid recipients should contact the Financial Aid Office to determine eligibility while enrolled in a joint program.